cxs-css/cxs/README.md

 ### Pseudoclasses

-Just as native CSS does *not* have any notion of nesting, to add a rule with a pseudoclass, pass an options object to `cxs`.
+To add a pseudoclass to the generated CXS classname, pass a string to `options.child`.

 ```js
 const rule = cxs('color: lime', { child: ':hover' })
 ```

 Commonly used pseudoclasses include chainable methods to hook multiple rules to the same classname.
+Just as native CSS does *not* have any notion of nesting, each chained method call creates a CSS ruleset.

 ```js
 const rule = cxs('color: tomato')